soupglasses/nix-system-graphics/README.md

 ## Extra Graphical Packages

 > [!IMPORTANT]
-> This section is entirely untested and may not work, so if you have success with this method, please give feedback by [opening a Github issue](https://github.com/soupglasses/nix-system-graphics/issues/new/choose).
+> This section is currently under testing and may not work as expected, so if you hit any issues or simply have success with this method, please [give feedback in the following Github issue #4](https://github.com/soupglasses/nix-system-graphics/issues/4).

 You should be able to add VA-API/VDPAU/OpenCL/CUDA support similarly as you would in NixOS.
 Just add the relevant packages to `system-graphics.extraPackages` and `system-graphics.extraPackages32` as needed.
 Due to the variety of libraries that could possibly be added here, I recommend to read up on the relevant NixOS Wiki pages.